Battery basics for electronics

 Quick list of general battery topics:

 • Short circuit danger.
-Never connect positive terminal directly to the negative terminal.
+Never connect the positive terminal of a battery directly to the negative terminal of that same battery.
 Always have a load between them that limits the power to a safe level for both the load and the battery.

 • Positive terminal (Cathode).
 Never connect directly to the negative terminal of the same battery.